 As with pure silicon, we must specify the silicon of P-type doped by boron with a resistivity of 1-30 Ω .cm used as a switch in this folded dipole microstrip antenna.
 Before we determine the specifications of the silicon of P-type doped by boron, we must find the most sensitive region in the resistivity range from 1 Ω .cm to 30 Ω .cm.
-Figure 3 shows that
+Figure 3 shows that the most sensitive area with the lowest return loss is at a resistivity of 15 Ω .cm.
+The specifications had used for the silicon of P-type doped by boron is a resistivity of 15 Ω .cm is shown in Table 3.

-FIGURE 4.
+FIGURE 3.
 Graph between resistivity and return loss.